dykstrom/ronja/README.md

 #### Arena

 In Arena, you should go to Engines | Install New Engine...
-In the dialog that appears, navigate to <ronja_home> and select ronja.bat.
+In the dialog that appears, navigate to &lt;ronja_home&gt; and select ronja.bat.
 In the next dialog, set the type of the engine to Winboard.
 That's it!

 ## Description